-Children should get 2 doses of MMR vaccine, usually:
+Children need 2 doses of MMR vaccine, usually:

-- First dose: 12 through 15 months of age
+- First dose at 12 through 15 months of age

-- Second dose: 4 through 6 years of age
+- Second dose at 4 through 6 years of age

 Infants who will be traveling outside the United States when they are between 6 and 11 months of age should get a dose of MMR vaccine before travel.
-This can provide temporary protection from measles infection, but will not give permanent immunity.
 The child should still get 2 doses at the recommended ages for long-lasting protection.